jito-foundation/ncn-template/simulation-test-detailed-guide.md

 - The weights determine the voting power multiplier for delegations in that token
 - Only the NCN admin has the authority to register tokens, ensuring trust in the system
 - Registration involves updating the vault registry with each token's data
-- The NCN admin can update the weights of the tokens at any time, which will affect the voting power of the delegations in the next voting cycle
+- The NCN admin can update the weights of the tokens at any time, which will affect the voting power of the delegations in the next consensus cycle

 The weight assignment is fundamental to the design, allowing different tokens to have varying influence on the voting process based on their economic significance or other criteria determined by the NCN administrators.